Tanezka/minishell/README.md

-# Minishell - Your Own Little Bash
+# Minishell - Our Little Bash
 # <img src="https://github.com/TeomanDeniz/TeomanDeniz/blob/main/images/repo_projects/125.png" style="width: 75PX;">
-# Minishell

 Welcome to **Minishell**, a project where we built our own simple shell, learnt about **processes, file descriptors, and command execution** along the way.